Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-03-07** : 🔥 ***One-click installer for Debian-based distributions*** 🔥 : You can now install biniou on Debian 12, Ubuntu 22.04.3 and Linux Mint 21.2+ by simply copy/pasting a shell command in a terminal.
+See [here](#debian-12--ubuntu-22043--linux-mint-212) for more informations.

   * 🆕 **2024-03-06** :
     - 🔥 ***New LoRA models*** 🔥 : Adding 6 new LoRA models (5 SDXL and one SD1.5).
     -  ***Bugfix for IP-Adapter FaceID and LoRA*** : Following previous bugfix, LoRA models where unusable.
 This bugfix permits usage of LoRA models and IP-Adapter FaceID module